 6. Pokémon X/Y (Gen 6)

 Pokémon X and Y marked the series’ first truly 3D experience.
 The camera perspective switched from top-down to a closer, behind-the-body angle, giving the world of Pokémon a sense of scope it hadn’t seen before.
 The France-inspired Kalos region had flair and style, and featured one of the largest mega-cities we’d seen thus far.

 Though X and Y only introduced 72 new Pokémon, it did mark the beginning of Mega Evolutions.
-Though the storyline somewhat disappoints, the higher fidelity presentation provided by the Nintendo 3DS hardware made Pokémon models truly pop during battle sequences, allowing for crisper fighting animations.
+The storyline somewhat disappoints, but the higher fidelity presentation provided by the Nintendo 3DS hardware made Pokémon models truly pop during battle sequences, allowing for crisper fighting animations.